 After saving it, run the commands below to enable the service:

 ActiveMQ will be available on HTTP port 8161 by default.
-Open your favorite browser and navigate to
+Open your favourite browser and navigate to

 Congratulations!
 You have successfully installed Apache ActiveMQ.
 Thanks for using this tutorial for installing Apache ActiveMQ in Ubuntu 20.04 LTS Focal Fossa systems.
 For additional help or useful information, we recommend you to check the official Apache ActiveMQ website.